iambrainstorming/opinionated_observer/src/election/delhi-election-2025.md

 In the 2025 Delhi election, [only 38 winning candidates secured a simple majority of votes, while 32 candidates won without achieving a simple majority](https://github.com/silicology/election_data_analysis/blob/main/data/2025_assembly/analysis/vote-splitting-delhi-2025.json).
 This highlights the flaws of the FPTP system, which is widely criticized for being anti-democratic and failing to ensure voter satisfaction.
 [Approval voting](https://electionscience.org/), on the other hand, eliminates vote splitting and increases voter satisfaction by allowing voters to express support for multiple candidates.

 ### **Plausible EVM Manipulation**
 The drastic 37.15% disparity in seat percentages, despite the narrow 2% difference in vote shares, has raised suspicions of Electronic Voting Machine (EVM) manipulation.
 Additionally, discrepancies in FORM 17C data—which records votes polled—have further fueled these doubts.
 While AAP has uploaded FORM 17C data on its website, the [data on the Election Commission of India (ECI) website does not match](https://github.com/silicology/election_data_analysis/blob/main/data/2025_assembly/other_data/Aap-compilation-eci-website.png).
 Since FORM 17C data consists of scanned copies, automated counting is challenging.
 A manual analysis, which could take several days, is necessary to uncover the truth.
 [AAP and Arvind Kejriwal deserve credit for uploading FORM 17C](https://transparentelections.in/) data and promoting transparency, something the ECI has failed to do.
 Similarly, FORM 17C Part 2 and FORM 20 should also be made available for public scrutiny.
+Also, there is a rule to randomly count a few VVPATs.
+How many VVPATs have been counted?
+Have they matched the EVM data?
+This data form should also be disclosed.

 The AAP initiative website [transparentelections.in](https://transparentelections.in/) has exceeded its bandwidth limit.
 Hosting such large files (about 40-50GB) for nationwide access requires significant financial resources.
 They could have uploaded the data as a torrent, allowing users to share bandwidth and distribute the load efficiently.